 Figure 54 reflects variation of the fission yield rather than the decay data.
 The same nuclides appear, although in somewhat different ordering due to the use of the JEFF-3.1.1 simulation as the reference nFY.
 The decay data used throughout is ENDF/B-VII.1.
-Note also that the color scheme has changed and UKDD-12 has been replaced by GEF-4.2.
+Note also that the color scheme has changed and GEF-6.1 calculations have been added.
 All of these variations are due to the fission yield files and are not a direct consequence of the Pandemonium errors.
 While many isomers show the greatest differences, the majority of the 50 most dominant gamma heat contributors (and of course the totals, since this is not a decay feeding problem) have more than 20% difference between the major fission yield libraries.
-Considering that 233 U is the major fuel in the thorium fuel cycle, additional effort in measurement and/or data evaluation should be a high priority.
+Considering that U is the major fuel in the thorium fuel cycle, additional effort in measurement and/or data evaluation should be a high priority.